ed-donner/llm_engineering/README.md

 HF_TOKEN=xxxx
 ```

-4. From the repo root directory, run `pip install -r requirements.txt`
 5. Run `jupyter lab` to launch Jupyter and head over to the intro folder to get started.

-Let me know if you hit problems, and try looking in the environment.yml file to see if there are clues for any other packages that need to be installed in your system.
+Let me know if you hit problems.
-Or... try Anaconda!!

 ### Guide to creating the `.env` file